Language and Media Studies

 The programme’s academic manager evaluates and may recognise additional language certificates.

-German language skills are not required upon enrolment but are beneficial for participating in German-language courses offered in the programme.
+German language skills are not required upon enrolment but are beneficial for participating in courses offered in the programme that are taught in German.

 Additional information for the double degree with the University Paris 3